nrwl/nx/docs/shared/recipes/nx-release/getting-started-with-nx-release.md

 ### Customizing the Commit Message and Tag Pattern

-The commit message created by Nx Release defaults to 'chore(release): publish {version}', but can be customized with the `release.git.commitMessage` property in nx.json.
+The commit message created by Nx Release defaults to 'chore(release): publish {version}', where `{version}` will be dynamically interpolated with the relevant value based on your actual release, but can be customized with the `release.git.commitMessage` property in nx.json.

 The structure of the git tag defaults to `v{version}`.
 For example, if the version is `1.2.3`, the tag will be `v1.2.3`.
 This can be customized by setting the `release.releaseTagPattern` property in nx.json.